A Website Construction Guide for Artists:

 - Getting organized

 I always plan the layout and navigational structure of the website on paper first.
-This way I am clear about the design, as well as the number of pages and their organization scheme.
+This way I am clear about the design, as well as the number of pages and their organizational scheme.

 - Preparing images

 Generally, my original digitized images will be 300 DPI scans, or large digital photos from a camera.
 In either case, too large for the Web (they may be larger than a viewer's browser screen, and they'll take too long to download).
-I'll open each image in Photoshop, resize it to 72 DPI and roughly 300-500 pixels in either direction, give them names, and save them as JPEG's (or GIF's).
-Since I like using thumbnails, I'll create a second resized image (either with a slightly altered name, or the same name but secured in a "thumbs" folder) that I shrink down to about 75-90 pixels in either direction.
+I'll open each image in Photoshop, resize it to 72 DPI and roughly 400-600 pixels in either direction, and save them as JPEG's (or GIF's) with descriptive filenames.
+I'll create a second, smaller/cropped version of each image for thumbnail galleries that I shrink down to about 75-100 pixels in either direction.

 - Writing HTML and CSS